Credential Stuffing: Everything You Need to Know

 Credential stuffing abuses the most sensitive gateways of your website, such as the login and payment page.

 With bot's evolution, these attacks are getting more recurrent and sophisticated.
 Credential stuffing causes reputation and funding loss.
 It hurts online businesses by affecting customer lifetime value, reputation, and revenues.

 How to prevent credential stuffing and provide the best security to your website?

 Credential Stuffing Definition

-Credential stuffing: an automated process of filing a login and password for fraudsters to gain access to user accounts.
+Credential stuffing: an automated process of filing login and password for fraudsters to gain access to user accounts.
 Credential stuffing is a form of brute force attacks and a popular method of account takeover.

 How Credential Stuffing Works

 - Fraudsters get login and password using data breach, phishing, social engineering, skimming scripts, or other methods.

 - Bots submit a vast number of obtained credentials on website gateways until they manage to enter an existing account.